Blahah/blahah.github.io/_posts/2016-01-11-starting-to-sprint-with-slidewinder.md

 ### The sprint model

-We fellows have been given an incredible opportunity here, and we're not taking it lightly.
+**We [Mozilla Science fellows](https://www.mozillascience.org/fellows) have been given an incredible opportunity**, and we're not taking it lightly.
 The support of MSL allows us to focus completely on whatever we want for 10 months.
 Incredible.

-Two of the fellows, Christie and Jason, already have incredibly impressive long-running projects on the go (seriously, go check them out).
-But for Joey and I, we're relatively new to this.
-And I personally don't yet know which of the many projects I'm involved in will be the most effective use of my time.
+Two of the fellows, [Christie Bahlai](https://practicaldatamanagement.wordpress.com/) and [Jason Bobe](http://www.jasonbobe.net/projects.html), already have incredibly impressive long-running projects on the go (seriously, go check them out).
+But for Joey and I, we're relatively new to this (although [Joey's stuff is also mind-blowingly cool](http://jk-lee.com/projects/)).
+I personally don't yet know which of the many projects I'm involved in will be the most effective use of my time.

-I'm going to find out by doing sprints.
+**I'm going to find out by doing sprints**.
 A sprint, in this context, means that for a set period of time (2 weeks by default) I'll work exclusively on one project.
 In that time I'll try to push the project as far as I can.
 Explore where it might go, whether a community could be built around it, and whether I'm really the best person to lead it.

-A sprint project can be a new idea that will be realised for the first time, or it can take an existing project or idea and build on it, trying to achieve some goal.
-What it absolutely must have is a clear set of goals for the sprint time.
+A sprint project can be a new idea that will be realised for the first time, or it can take an existing project or idea and build on it, trying to achieve some goal. **What it absolutely must have is a clear set of goals** for the sprint time.

 I mentioned that Joey and I are in a similar situation.
 More than that, we developed this sprint idea together, and we're **building collaboration into the system**.
 Joey and I [each came up with a list of sprint ideas](https://github.com/mozillascience/fellows-class-2015/blob/master/fellowship_sprints.md) (and [will come](https://github.com/Blahah/mozilla_science_fellowship/labels/micro-sprint) up [with more](https://github.com/joeyklee/mozilla_science_fellowship/issues)).
 We'll each work on our own ideas, but will always reserve **at least 20% of our time to collaborate** on our fellow's sprint.
-The 20% is a minimum because some of the ideas got ous both excited, and we'll be working on those ones as full collaborations.
+The 20% is a minimum because some of the ideas got us both excited, and we'll be working on those ones as full collaborations.

 ### My first sprint: slidewinder

-The uniting theme for my fellowship will be improving access to science.
+**The uniting theme for my fellowship will be improving access to science**.
 That means making our products and resources easier to use and re-use, and making our communities more inclusive.

 Public speaking is something I enjoy a lot, but creating slide decks is a nightmare.
 My frustration with this has built up over years, but in the final months of 2015 I was giving more and more talks, and finally I snapped.
 I set aside all my other work, sat down, and designed what I would really like slide creation to be like.